 The first skill a technical writer should have, of course, is writing.
 You should be able to write in a clear, concise manner.
 Technical writing is not poetry or prose.
 Depending on where you work, you may or may not be able to add some stylistic flair.
 Either way, your job is to clearly tell your audience exactly what they need to know, and everything they need to know.

 The second skill you should have is knowledge of a technical subject.
-My emphasis has always been in the field of computers, which is probably the largest segment of the technical writing market.
-Your knowledge can be in many other areas, however, such as science, medicine, engineering, mechanics, or law.
+My emphasis has always been on the field of computers and software, which is probably the largest segment of the technical writing market.
+Your knowledge can be in many other areas, however, such as science, medicine, engineering, or mechanics.